andreterceiro/dio-claro-spring--nosql-studies/README.md

 ![graph 3 in Neo4j](images/graph-3-neo4j.png)

 Different colors?
-Yes, because they have different properties.
+Yes, because they have different labels (teacher said about properties, but I saw that different labes result in different colors as you can see comparing all images).

 With this script we can create a new "Bloqueado" relation: